Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Abstract

 \section{Abstract}

-We prove that any noetherian quasi-excellent scheme of characteristic zero admits a strong desingularization which is functorial with respect to all regular morphisms.
-We show that as an easy formal consequence of this result one obtains strong functorial desingularization for many other spaces of characteristic zero including quasi-excellent stacks and formal schemes, and complex and non-archimedean analytic spaces.
-Moreover, these functors easily generalize to non-compact setting by use of converging blow up hyper-sequences with regular centers.
+We prove that any reduced noetherian quasi-excellent scheme of characteristic zero admits a strong desingularization which is functorial with respect to all regular morphisms.
+As a main application, we deduce that any reduced formal variety of characteristic zero admits a strong functorial desingularization.
+Also, we show that as an easy formal consequence of our main result one obtains strong functorial desingularization for many other spaces of characteristic zero including quasi-excellent stacks and formal schemes, and complex or non-archimedean analytic spaces.
+Moreover, these functors easily generalize to non-compact setting by use of generalized convergent blow up sequences with regular centers.